google/gdata-objectivec-client/Examples/BloggerSample/README.txt

-This sample should automatically build and copy over the the GData.framework as part of the build-and-run process.
+This sample should automatically build and copy over the GData.framework as part of the build-and-run process.